simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 ### Audit

 CEDARS is by definition semi-automated, and depending on the specific use case and search query some events might be missed.
 This problem should be quantified by means of a systematic, old-fashion review of randomly selected patients.
 Typically, at least 200 patients would be selected and their corpora reviewed manually for events.
 Alternatively, a different method (e.g. billing codes) could be used.
-This audit dataset should be overlapped with the CEDARS events table to estimate sensitivity of the search query in the cohort at large.
+This audit dataset should be overlapped with the CEDARS event table to estimate sensitivity of the search query in the cohort at large.
 If this parameter falls below the previously established minimum acceptable value, the search query scope should be broadened, followed by a database reset, uploading of previously identified events and a new human annotation pass, followed by a repeat audit.

 ### Project Termination